s-glass/reading-notes/201/class1.md

 5. What is a Variable and why are they important in JavaScript?

 Variables are containers that store values.
-They're declared with the *let* keyword followed by the name given to the variable.
+They're declared with the **let** keyword followed by the name given to the variable.
 They're important because you can't make anything happen in JS without having a Variable to be defined and told what to do, how to relate, etc.
 -----------------------------------------------
 ## Intro to HTML

-1. What is an HTML attribute?
+1.What is an HTML attribute?

 Attributes contain extra info about a given element that won't appear in the content.

-2. Describe the Anatomy of an HTMl element.
+2.Describe the Anatomy of an HTMl element.

 An element contains an opening tag, the content, and the closing tag.